 - Continuing courses on up to 5 different levels

 Some weekends we carry out classes with different (international) guest teachers.

-Also weekend workshops in Lindy Hop are carried out almost every weekend around Europe (and in the rest of the world).
-Here you are taught by some of the best dancers / teachers in the world with classes at all levels.
+Also weekend workshops in Lindy Hop happen almost every weekend around Europe (and in the rest of the world).
+Here you get the chance to take classes by some of the best dancers / teachers in the world with classes at all levels.
 A lot of people from HepTown – also newcomers – go to these workshops a few times each year.

 But of course it is OK to go to your weekly classes and not worry too much about workshops, camps etc.!

 There are lots of opportunities to practice the variations learnt in the classes and to go out Lindy Hop dancing:

 There are weekly dances arranged by HepTown in Lund on Mondays (Monday Night Swing), Malmö on Wednesdays.